jclupo/Latin102-05/quiz1.md

       - interficiebantur
 1. Centaurs were killed by Hercules.
 (Use the perfect tense)
       - interfecti Sunt
 1. When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.)
+(Emphasize the circumstance, not the timing, of what Hercules did.
-      - interficiunt ❌
-      - *Revision* -interfecit
+      -interficeret
 1. At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.
-      - vident ❌
-      - *Revision* -vidit
+      -vidit
 1. Hercules led Deianira in marriage (i.e., he married her).
-      - duxerunt ❌
-      - *Revision* -duxit
+       -duxit
 1. Hercules repeatedly asked Eurytus for permission to marry Iole.
-      - rogaverunt ❌
-      - *Revision* -rogavit
+      -rogabat